HaydenMacDonald/hmdrmd/README.md

 ```
 ## Usage

-In order to render pdf documents from R Markdown files, you will require LaTeX.
+In order to render pdf documents from R Markdown files, you will need LaTeX.
 If you have never installed a LaTex distribution, you can do so using the [TinyTeX package](https://github.com/yihui/tinytex).

 ```{r}
 install.packages("tinytex")